Author: Barry Pickard

 Related Blog Posts

-Comment below and let us know what was your experiences of Poland's Jewish memorials.
+Comment below and let me know about your experiences of the concentration camps of The Holocaust.

-Don’t forget that Tailor-Made Itineraries delights in creating bespoke self-guided tours.
-So, if visiting any of these memorials appeals to you, reach out to me by email.
-I would be more than happy to design a self-guided tour around your requirements incorporating the Jewish memorials of Warsaw, or indeed, of Poland.
+Don’t forget that Tailor-Made Itineraries creates bespoke self-guided tours.
+So, if you would like to visit the concentration camps of The Holocaust, reach out to me by email.
+I would be more than happy to design a self-guided tour around your requirements incorporating these historic sites, or indeed, a general tour of Poland.

 Tailor-Made Itineraries posts every two weeks, and you can subscribe to the latest blog and newsletter here.
 Until then, happy reading and safe travels.